Frequently Asked Questions

 - Even though we are an outdoor venue,smoking of any kind is not allowed in the concession area or amphitheater area.
 There is a designated area for smoking, outside the entrance to the theater.
 Please note that from time to time the Sand Harbor at Lake Tahoe Nevada State Park may ban all smoking entirely if there is a high fire danger warning in effect.

-- Cameras are ok; however, capturing photos, video or audio of the performance is strictly prohibited due to Equity actors’ rules.
+- Cameras and photos are ok prior to the performance; however, capturing photos, video, or audio of the performance is strictly prohibited due to Equity Actors’ rules.

 - We recommend that you bring a flashlight in order to return to your car safely after the performance.